Higher algebraic structures in Hamiltonian Floer theory

-Apart from discussing the relation to the algebraic structures on the homology of the free loop space sketched by Sullivan in \cite{Su}, we then show that our newly defined algebraic structures on symplectic cohomology can be used to rigorously formulate a conjecture of Seidel in \cite{Se} on the relation between the quantum cohomology of the quintic three-fold and the symplectic cohomology of a divisor complement in it.
-Finally, in order to show that we indeed cannot expect to get a Frobenius manifold structure, we further show that our result from above indeed fits nicely with the expectations from mirror symmetry.
-More precisely we show
+Finally we outline how our newly defined algebraic structures on Hamiltonian Floer homology can be used to rigorously formulate a conjecture of Seidel in \cite{Se} on the relation between the quantum cohomology of the quintic three-fold and the Hamiltonian Floer homology of a divisor complement in it. \\

-\begin{theorem} For an open complex manifold $M^{\vee}$, Calabi-Yau or not, the Barannikov-Kontsevich construction leads to a cohomology F-manifold structure on $\H^*(M^{\vee},\bigwedge^* T_{M^{\vee}})$, which in general cannot be lifted to a Frobenius manifold structure. \end{theorem}

-Motivated by our results, we claim that the classical mirror symmetry conjecture for closed Calabi-Yau manifolds from above has the following generalization to open Calabi-Yau manifolds.

-\begin{conjecture} If $M$ and $M^{\vee}$ are two open Calabi-Yau manifolds which are mirror to each other (in the sense of homological mirror symmetry), then the ring isomorphism between $\SH^*(M)$ and $\H^*(M^{\vee},\bigwedge^* T_{M^{\vee}})$ can be lifted to an isomorphism of cohomology F-manifolds. \end{conjecture}

-In particular, our conjecture should apply to the case of mirror symmetry for log Calabi-Yau surfaces studied in \cite{GHK}, see also \cite{P}.
-As we explain below, a rigorous proof of our conjecture would require a combination and extension of the work in \cite{M1} and \cite{Ga}.
-We however emphasize that the necessary transversality results for all other occuring moduli spaces are established in the appendix of the first paper \cite{F}, building on \cite{F1}. \\

 This paper is dedicated to the memory of my friend Alex Koenen who died in an hiking accident shortly before the first version of this paper was finished.